stuartsierra/hadoop-maven/README.txt

 To use this project:

 1. Download the Apache Hadoop Core 0.18.3 distribution.
-2. Copy pom.xml into the distribution directory.
+2. Copy the pom.xml file into the Hadoop directory.
-3. Run "mvn install" in the distribution directory.
+3. In the Hadoop directory, run the following command:

-The Hadoop core JAR is now installed in your local Maven 2 repository.
+    mvn install

-You can reference Hadoop as a dependency in your Maven projects with the following in your pom.xml:
+The Hadoop core JAR will be installed in your local Maven 2 repository.
+You can reference the Hadoop Core as a dependency in your Maven projects with the following in your pom.xml:

     <dependencies>
       ...